udeaghad/group-project-hotel-reservation/README.md

 - Make your way to the correct directory by running this command:
 - `$ cd hotel-reservation`
 - Run npm install
+- Run `bundle install`
+- From `config\database.yml` file, change the username and password to your own username and password.
 - Then you can run this command to configure the app in your PC:
 - `$ rails db:drop db:create db:migrate db:seed`
 - For starting the server to see the app in windows you can run this command:
 - `foreman start`

+## Run tests
+- Run `rake rswag` to run the tests.

 # Authors
 ## 👤 Mean Mohammad